 After founding Lex Education Philippines in 2021, she was admitted to Simmons University as a Gilbert and Marcia Kotzen Scholar, a full-ride merit scholarship, an Honors Program scholar, and is now a member of the Lambda Pi Eta Honor Society.
 Guillermo now works as an Administrative Assistant at School the World, Communications Intern at OpenSky Community Services, and Equity Research Intern and Fellow with the Simmons University Undergraduate Admissions Office.
 She is also a Contributing Writer for The Simmons Voice and a Senior Editor for CommTracks.

 No Room Near Campus: Simmons Students Struggle With High Rent in Fenway is a 1:30-minute video journalism package produced and written by Micah Guillermo for COMM 322: Video Journalism at Simmons University.
-The segment explores the challenges Simmons University students face finding affordable housing near campus, highlighting rising rent prices in Fenway and the impact on student life.
+The segment explores the challenges Simmons University students face in finding affordable housing near campus, highlighting rising rent prices in Fenway and the impact on student life.